pwwang/pipen/docs/api.md

 - 'dir', 'file', 'link' or 'any' (default)
 `sortby`:  how the list is sorted
 - 'name' (default), 'mtime', 'size'
+`reverse`: reverse sort.
+Default: False

 - **returns:**
-The channel created from the path
+The Channel created from the path

-#### `insert (self, index, col) `
+#### `insert (self, cidx, *cols) `

-Insert a column to a channel
+The multiple-argument versoin of `cbind`

 - **params:**
-`index`:  at which position to insert
-`col`:    The column to be inserted
+`cols`: the columns to be bound to Channel

 - **returns:**
-The channel with the column inserted
+The combined Channel
 Note, self is also changed

 #### `length (self) `

-Get the length of a channel
+Get the length of a Channel
 It's just an alias of `len(chan)`

 - **returns:**
-The length of the channel
+The length of the Channel

 #### `map (self, func) `